Sindri-Labs/sindri-resources/circuit_tutorials/plonky2/merkle_tree/README.md

 # Merkle Tree Circuit

-This Rust script uploads and proves a plonky2 circuit that verifies a merkle inclusion proof for a 1024 leaf merkle tree
+This Rust script uploads and proves a Plonky2 circuit that verifies a Merkle inclusion proof for a 1024 leaf Merkle tree

 To run the code, change the `sample.env` to `.env` and enter your Sindri API Key.
-From the `merkle_tree`, run:
+From the root of the `merkle_tree` directory, run:
 ```bash
 cargo run --release
 ```